 Mike is an internationally published writer and frequent speaker on homeschooling, educational freedom, parental rights, and human rights.
 He has appeared on national media and has written hundreds of articles including in The International Journal of Human Rights, Homeschooling in the 21st Century, International Journal of School Choice and Reform, Homeschooling in New View, Balancing Freedom, Autonomy, and Accountability in Education, Religious Freedom in Education, The International Journal of Religious Freedom, and Homeschooling in America and Europe: A Litmus Test of Democracy.

-Irina Shamolina is a member of the Board of the Global Home Education Exchange (GHEX), an Advisor on the Development of Home Education of the Chairman of the Patriarchal Commission for the Family, Maternity and Childhood Protection of the Russian Orthodox Church and director of the «Classical Conversations» homeschooling curriculum in Russia, founder of the «Classical Education» publishing house, director of the Russian language course of the Institute for Excellence in writing and the Lost Tools of Writing course.
+Irina Shamolina is a board member of the Global Home Education Exchange (GHEX), an Advisor on the Development of Home Education (for the Chairman of the Patriarchal Commission for the Family, Maternity and Childhood Protection of the Russian Orthodox Church), director of the Classical Conversations homeschooling curriculum in Russia, founder of the Classical Education publishing house, and director of the Russian language course of the Institute for Excellence in writing and the Lost Tools of Writing course.

 Karin van Oostrum